PeterVielehr/Personal-Page/content/home/about.md

     "Sociology",
     "Social Psychology",
     "Criminology",
-    "aging and the Life Course"
+    "Aging and the Life Course",
+    "Quantitative Methods"
   ]

 # List your qualifications (such as academic degrees).